 wishes to install both a new Micro-generator (non-Electricity Storage) that conforms with the EREC G98 requirements, and an Electricity Storage device via a G98 Fully Type Tested Inverter together with an export limitation scheme that conforms with the EREC G100 requirements;

 reference should be made to EREC G99 as the integrated micro generation and storage procedure may be appropriate.
-The integrated micro generation and storage procedure does not apply where the total aggregate capacity of the Micro-generators (both non-Electricity Storage and Electricity Storage) is less than or equal to 16 A per phase, when this EREC G98 applies.
+The integrated micro generation and storage procedure does not apply where the total aggregate capacity of the Micro-generators (both non-Electricity Storage and Electricity Storage devices) is less than or equal to 16 A per phase, when this EREC G98 applies.

 For the purposes of this EREC G98 the Registered Capacity of 16 A per phase, single or multi-phase, 230/400 V AC corresponds to 3.68 kilowatts (kW) on a single-phase supply and 11.04 kW on a three-phase supply.
 The kW rating shall be based on the nominal voltage (ie 230 V) as defined in BS EN 50160 and the ESQCR.